soukron/redfish-to-vsphere-proxy/README.md

 Authorization: Basic <base64-encoded-credentials>
 ```

-This credentials will be sent to vSphere API to authenticate so make sure the user has
+These credentials will be sent to vSphere API to authenticate so make sure the user has
-enough permissions in the vSphere instance.
+enough permissions in the vSphere instance to make the changes.

 ## Limitations